Cat Printer

 I’m not going to archive the repository.
 You may regard its issue section as a chat room, as it’s somewhat popular.

-I recommend to use Kitty Printer, except when you reject Chromium, or want exclusive features in Cat Printer like IPP support.
+I recommend to use Kitty Printer, except when you reject Chromium or JavaScript, or want exclusive features in Cat Printer like IPP support.

 For reference, Kitty Printer’s code is cleaner than Cat Printer.